Regnareb/Houdini/index.md

 # How to install

-Modify the file REGNAREB.json, replace `path/to/this/folder` with the path of the folder where the .json file is located Then copy the file in your Houdini preference folder, in a `packages"` folder If everything is working fine, it should show that window on the next start of Houdini:
+Modify the file REGNAREB.json, replace `path/to/this/folder` with the path of the folder where the .json file is located
+Then copy the file in your Houdini preference folder, in a `packages` folder
+If everything is working fine, it should show that window on the next start of Houdini:

 ![]({{site.baseurl}}/medias/first_launch.png)